CapitanuAndreea/Wordle-Solver/README.md

-# Wordle
+# Wordle Solver

 This project contains a **copy of the game Wordle** and a **solver** using **Information Theory (Entropy)**.

-It has two game modes: Manual (you are the bot!) and Auto (try and compete with this, man...).
+It has two game modes: Manual and Auto.

 Average guesses per word: 4.37288